 - Women can handle customer support queries or give a gentle smile at the reception desk.
 Can they handle huge projects on the computer?

 - As a woman, you are not technically inclined to solve this particular repertoire.

-These kind of statements are highly judgmental.
+These kinds of statements are highly judgmental.
 Never use these rebuking remarks in front of students.
-There have always been exceptionally good woman presidents, women ambassadors, women diplomats and woman scientists who have broken the particular stereotype norm you were talking about.
+There have always been exceptionally good woman presidents, women ambassadors, women diplomats and women scientists who have broken the particular stereotype norm you were talking about.

 Create a safe space zone for children

 When a toddler wanted to wear a Mother Bear’s outfit including the apron, there was this class teacher who strongly objected to this.
 Remember this is only going to be a role-play.
 You want the outcome of the role-plays to come out in a spectacular manner.
 Similarly, a girl wanted to play football, and she was denied from doing so.
 Haven’t you seen women playing cricket or football for their respective Women teams?
 Why do you discriminate between young children then?
 Teachers must first learn to accept unconventional choices before they handle children with varied interests.